ShaoMun/stablex-iota/README.md

 # StableX - Cross-Chain Stablecoin Exchange on IOTA

 > A cross-chain stablecoin exchange platform built on IOTA, supporting both IOTA L1 (Move) and IOTA EVM (Solidity).
-Inspired by Sanctum's infinity pool concept, the exchange addresses fragmented liquidity for regional stablecoins by allowing users to deposit USDC or regional stablecoins, earn unified yield, and receive SBX tokens that can be withdrawn as any currency (with asymmetric withdrawal rules).
+The exchange addresses fragmented liquidity for regional stablecoins by allowing users to deposit USDC or regional stablecoins, earn unified yield, and receive SBX tokens that can be withdrawn as any currency (with asymmetric withdrawal rules).

 ---